enzomarzo/aprendizados/README.md

 ## Description

-In this project I'm taking notes of the tecnologies I'm learning.
-In the first version (in 2020) the focus of my learning was Java and Angular.
-In 2021 I am focusing my efforts on Javascript and React.
+This project was made for writting down about different technologies I have been learning.
+THe old version of this project (made on 2019/2020) the focus of my lernings was Java & Angular.

 ---